dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 * [x] DONE Turn uneven into "batchy".
 * [x] DONE (annoyingly complicated and verbose) Log when the consumer is assigned.
 It's annoying to have to guess and over wait until I kick off a load test.
 Maybe it's enough to just seek to the end in a blocking way?
+* [x] DONE Reconsider "uneven" load test.
+Do I need yet another consumer which is async but only on partition?
+I think so.
+I need a way to make a case for the key-based processing.
+    * DONE Create a "record-at-a-time" consumer. (now renamed "sequential")
+    * DONE Create a "parallel-within-same-poll"
+    * DONE Create a basic async consumer.
+Thread pool?
+I'll allow the existing virtual thread consumer to showcase virtual threads.
+      I think it's good to jump to async on partition before escalating to async on partition-key.
+    * DONE Is the existing "batchy" scenario good enough?
+We're trying to show that "parallel in same poll" and "async" are both good helping throughput in general, but async is better for uneven loads because the parallel-poll one will suffer from bottle-necking on the slowest partition. `load-batchy` for parallel yields an elapsed time of 26s and for async an elapsed time of 16s.
+    * DONE Rename batchy to uneven (second time I've changed the name)
+* [x] DONE Reflow the docs to highlight `concurrent-across-partitions` as the most interesting one.
+The key-based stuff is cool, but it is not the core insight: async processing is.
+Key-based processing is just another evolution of that, not a phase change.
+* [x] DONE reflow main docs
+    * DONE Two dimension view: concurrency and workload (CPU vs IO).
+    * DONE concurrent language instead of async (I'm waffling on this, but I like highlighting the algorithm language (sequential/parallel) instead of the programming idiom language (blocking/async)).
+    * DONE Turn "parallel within poll" to just concurrent within poll.
+"Stream.parallel" is a mirage anyway, it's just multithreaded and its up to the OS/hardware to actually give us parallelism.
+* [x] DONE (or wait... just use virtual threads?
+Concurrent programming and APIs are so hard) For the "in-process-compute" mode, configure a thread pool only of the core count.
+I really want to contrast the constraint difference of CPU-bound and IO-bound workloads.
+A CPU-bound workload can't be parallelized beyond the core count.
+Mechanical sympathy.

 ## Reference